-The Reserves Committee assists the Board in meeting its responsibilities to review the qualifications, experience, reserve evaluation approach and costs of independent engineering firms that perform reserve evaluation and to review annual independent engineering reports.
-The Committee reviews, and recommends for approval by the Board on an annual basis, the statements of reserve data and other information specified in Canadian Securities Administrators' National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities.
+The Reserves Committee assists the Board in meeting its responsibilities to review the qualifications, experience, reserve evaluation approach and costs of the independent engineering firms that perform the reserve evaluation, contingent and prospectus resources evaluation and to review annual independent engineering reports.
+The Committee reviews, and recommends for approval by the Board at least on an annual basis, the statements of reserve data and other information specified in Canadian Securities Administrators' National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities.

-- Received regular updates on reserves-related regulatory developments; - Discussed the appointment of independent qualified reserves evaluators and their engagements for other services; - Reviewed the process for determining the year-end reserves estimates, including procedures for providing information to the independent qualified reserves evaluators; - Assessed and revised the reserves policy in light of regulatory developments and best practices; - In camera meeting with independent engineers to determine support and transparency of COPL personnel and information available to them and to confirm the results of independent evaluation. - Assessed and reviewed reserves report after acquisition of Atomic Oil & Gas LLC and its subsidiaries
+- Received regular updates on reserves-related regulatory developments - Discussed the appointment of independent qualified reserves evaluators and their engagements for other services - Reviewed the process for determining the mid-year and year-end reserves estimates, including procedures for providing information to the independent qualified reserves evaluators - Reviewed the process for determining the mid-year contingent and prospective resources estimates, including procedures for providing information to the independent qualified reserves evaluators - Assessed and revised the reserves policy in light of regulatory developments and best practices - In camera meeting with independent engineers to determine support and transparency of COPL personnel and information available to them and to confirm the results of independent evaluation - Assessed and reviewed reserves report after acquisition of the assets of Cuda Energy LLC